Linuxfabrik/monitoring-plugins/check-plugins/feed/README.md

 * Run once or twice a day
 * Warn for 24 hours (1440 minutes)
 * No summary, just the title (the new version string)
-* Usage: `./feed --url https://github.com/Icinga/icinga2/releases.atom --no-summary --warning 1440`
+* Usage: `./feed --url=https://github.com/Icinga/icinga2/releases.atom --no-summary --warning=1440`

 ## States